soundpress/RulesOfNYC/docs/c26/index.rst

       D. an analysis sufficient to support a conclusion that effective implementation, maintenance, monitoring, reporting, funding and enforcement of institutional and/or engineering controls can be reasonably expected;

-      E. where required by the office, financial assurance, in accordance with section 43-1410(b), to ensure the long term implementation, maintenance, monitoring, reporting, and enforcement of any such controls; and
+      E. where required by the office, financial assurance, in accordance with 43 RCNY § 43-1410(b), to ensure the long term implementation, maintenance, monitoring, reporting, and enforcement of any such controls; and

       F. any engineering control must be used in conjunction with institutional controls to ensure the continued integrity of such engineering control.